 An in-person evaluation by a neurologist specializing in concussion to review the history and any imaging and conduct a neurological exam.
 Based on the results of the evaluation, the neurologist may make recommendations for follow-up appointments with specialists that could include:

-- An MRI with a diffusion tensor imaging sequence to look for subtle signs of cortical and subcortical injury
+- An MRI to look for subtle signs of cortical and subcortical injury.

 - A headache specialist